Chippewa River State Trail: Meridean to Durand

 Nothing remains of old Tyrone.
 A small park is located there today.
 Next to the historical marker are wooden stairs cut into the bank leading up from the trail to a small shelter with a picnic table and benches.
 The path continues further up the hill to a gravel parking lot.

-It is 10.7 miles from Meridean to Tarrant Park in Durand.
-This city park offers an assortment of amenities.
+Tarrant Park in Durand provides a wide assortment of amenities.
 It has a small campground for recreational vehicles with electric and water hookups, picnic tables, and firepits.
 It has tent camping sites too.
 A swimming pool, playground, athletic fields, picnic shelters, and restrooms are available there, as well as a self-registration station for the trail.
 The park is on the northeast side of Durand off Wisconsin State Highway 85.

 Durand is the seat of government for Pepin County.
 It was settled in 1856 by Miles Durand Prindle, who journeyed up the Chippewa River on a keel boat named the “Dutch Lady.”
 He had purchased land from the federal government on the site that would eventually become the present city.
 Durand was originally called “Bear Creek” and was incorporated in 1887.

 There are several attractions and places to eat in Durand.
-Only 3 miles out of town on Wisconsin State Highway 25 is a popular stop for cheese lovers.
+In fact, a bike trail continues for a half mile toward Durand’s downtown.
+Only three miles out of town on Wisconsin State Highway 25 is a popular stop for cheese lovers.
 The Eau Galle Cheese Factory produces a wide variety of cheeses, but their asiago and parmesan cheeses are internationally acclaimed.
 Their white cheddar cheese curds are also highly recommended.

 Map of trailheads and addresses along this section of the trail.